gamecicn/ids701_assignment/as2_Evaluating Studies.md

 With that in mind, it’s thinking of having all rental agreements use the “high deductible” insurance.

 **2.1 Define the outcome of interest**

+>In this case car accidents is the outcome of interest.

 **2.2 Define the treatment of interest**

+> The treatment is high deductible insurance.

-**2.3 Give a reason that there may be baseline differences between groups** **2.4 Give an example of how you could evaluate that possibility** **2.5 Give a reason there may be differential treatment effects** **2.6 Give an example of how you could evaluate that possibility**
+**2.3 Give a reason that there may be baseline differences between groups**

+> People who choose high deductible insurance may understand that they have better driving skills or driving manner, so that they are less likely to encounter a car accident.

+**2.4 Give an example of how you could evaluate that possibility**

+> We can compare last year car accidents number of people choosing high deductible insurance with people choosing low deductible insurance.
+By doing so, we can figure out whether driving skills or driving manner are baseline differences between the two groups.

+**2.5 Give a reason there may be differential treatment effects**

+>It is reasonable that high deductible insurance would warning renters to drive more carefully.
+However, more out-of-pocket costs can do nothing about their driving skills.
+Hence , it can be expected that the treatment would not take effects for people who choose  low deductible insurance because of their bad driving skills.

+**2.6 Give an example of how you could evaluate that possibility**

+>We can collect last year car accidents number when people driving their own car of people from two groups and named the number as OCAN (own car accident number ).
+Then we can select two subgroups who shares the same OCAN from the high deductible insurance group and low deductible insurance group.
+Since the two subgroups' OCAN are identical, we can expect there is no significant driving skills difference between the two groups.
+After that, we can compare the the two subgroups' car accident number when they driving rented cars and name the number as RCAN (rented car accident number ).
+Difference of RCAN  would reflect treatment effect more reasonably.